Undergraduate Department of

 College of Human Sciences

-The Department of Family and Child Sciences offers one degree program in family and child sciences which requires maintaining minimum grades in major courses for graduation.
+The Department of Family and Child Sciences offers one undergraduate degree program in family and child sciences which requires maintaining minimum grades in major courses for graduation.

 The program provides an understanding of child development and family relationships across the life span.
 We emphasize the diversity of families and how children and families influence, and are influenced by, the broader environment (e.g., schools, communities, workplace, society at large) and change over time.
 Students learn to apply this knowledge about children and families in working with them through an extensive practicum experience.
 These experiences occur in a variety of human service agencies and organizations, educational settings, child care centers, and child and family advocacy organizations.
 Students also gain skills in developing and implementing programs designed to strengthen individuals and families.
 There is a series of courses that provides the necessary background to apply for certification from the National Council on Family Relations to become a Certified Family Life Educator (CFLE).
 It does not lead to teacher certification in Florida.